mountaineerbr/shellChatGPT/man/README.md

 In chat mode, some options are automatically set to un-lobotomise the bot.

+While using other providers, mind that `options -c` and `-cc` set different endpoints!
+This setting must be set according to the model capabilities!

 Set `option -C` to **resume** (continue from) last history session, and set `option -E` to exit on the first response (even in multi turn mode).